Fundraising

 What We Do

-We drive the fundraise from start to finish with minimal drain on the management team, so you can stay focus on growing your business.
-We assess potential gaps and work with you to address them to maximise changes of a successful fundraise.
+We support your fundraising journey from start to finish, with minimal drain on the management team, so you can stay focused on growing your business.
+We assess potential gaps and work closely with you to strengthen your investment case and maximise the likelihood of a successful outcome.

-We develop the pitch with you that really conveys your business strengths and unique position.
-We identify the type of investors that will be the best fit for the business and assess a suitable valuation.
-We then run the investment campaign, and guide you through due-diligence and support you to negotiate and close on the fundraising.
+We work with you to craft a compelling pitch that highlights your strengths and unique positioning.
+We help identify the most relevant sources of capital for your business and assess a suitable valuation.
+We then support the investment campaign, guide you through due diligence, and help you prepare for negotiations and closing.

 Our Approach

-We apply a rigorous Xray process of evaluation of the key elements of your business that investors focus on: technology readiness, operational performance (prototype – commercial trials – commercial sales), team, total addressable market (TAM), shareholders/cap table, carbon-reduction impact and financials.
+We apply a rigorous X-ray process to evaluate the key elements of your business that are typically the focus of investors and the wider capital markets: technology readiness, operational performance (prototype – commercial trials – commercial sales), team, total addressable market (TAM), shareholders/cap table, carbon-reduction impact, and financials.

-We work in close collaboration with you and bring the right balance of challenge, market insight and creativity to ensure the equity story is aligned with investors’ expectations, and address their possible concerns.
+We work closely with you to bring the right balance of challenge, market insight, and creativity, helping to ensure your equity story is aligned with investor expectations and addresses potential concerns.

 Typical Fundraising Challenges